Dog Feeding 101: Big Dog Food

 Being a parent to a large-breed dog comes with some pretty big responsibilities, especially when it comes to their nutrition.
 While all dogs tend to share the same nutritional needs, factors including their size, life stage and any medical conditions can mean their diet needs a little extra tweaking to get it exactly right.

-Large dogs like Labrador Retrievers, Mastiffs, German Shepherds and Great Danes are also at risk for several skeletal health diseases and weight issues, so choosing the right big dog food is crucial to their health.
+Large dogs like Labrador Retrievers, Mastiffs, German Shepherds and Great Danes are also at risk for several skeletal health diseases and weight issues, so choosing the right foods for big dog is crucial to their health.

 So how do you pick the best food for your big fur baby?
 Here are a few helpful pointers to keep in mind when choosing which food is right for your larger-than-most doggo…